-To provide a more open database format, the Network Decoder can now write standard pcap-formatted files.
-You can enable pcapng-formatted database files with the new configuration node:
+To provide a more open database format, the Network Decoder can write standard pcap-formatted files.
+You can enable pcapng-formatted database files with the configuration node:

-Note: This capability is enabled by default if you install 11.2 directly.
-If you upgrade from a previous version to 11.2, you must enable pcapng-formatted database files manually, which can result in an approximate 4% decrease in disk space (as the pcapng files require more space than the nwdb files).
-You can also use the pcapng format with 10 Gbps capture, which does not decrease performance significantly (< 1%).
+Note: This capability is enabled by default if you install 11.2 or later.
+If you upgrade from a previous version to 11.2, you must enable pcapng-formatted database files manually, which can result in an approximate 4% decrease in disk space (as the pcapng files require more space than the NetWitness nwdb files).

 To enable writing standard pcap-formatted files: